mertturkmenoglu/cpp/README.md

   |-> examples
   |-> practice
   |-> stl
+  CMakeLists.txt
 ```
   * `examples`: Language feature examples.
   * `practice`: Coding practices and showing language features on algorithms.
   * `stl`: You may find `C++ Standard Template Library` examples in this directory.
+  * `CMakeLists.txt`: All executable links should be declared here.
 ***
 # Build
 * You need **GCC** on your system.